TUM-DSE/research-work-info/README.md

 # My research work at the [Chair of Decentralized Systems Engineering (DSE)](https://dse.in.tum.de/)

 Fork this repository and adapt it to your needs.
-You should find everything here that you will need to successfully complete your research work at our [chair](https://dse.in.tum.de/theses/):  BSc thesis, MSc thesis, Guided research, Interdisciplinary Project(IDP).
+You should find everything here that you will need to successfully complete your research work at our [chair](https://dse.in.tum.de/theses/):

+   * BSc thesis
+   * MSc thesis
+   * Guided research
+   * Interdisciplinary Project(IDP)

 ## Where to start